Gas (app)

 Gas (sometimes stylized in all caps), formerly known as Melt as well as Crush, was an American anonymous social media app.
-Launched in August 2022, the app is oriented towards high schoolers.
+Launched in August 2022, the app was oriented towards high schoolers.
 The app was developed by Nikita Bier, Isaiah Turner, and former Facebook engineer Dave Schatz.

-Gas was largely based upon the prior tbh app developed by co-founder Nikita Bier, along with Erik Hazzard, Kyle Zaragoza, and Nicolas Ducdodon in September 2017. tbh was acquired by Facebook inc. (now Meta Platforms) on October 16, 2017, and nearly a year later in July 2018 was dissolved, owing to low usage.
+Gas was largely based upon the prior tbh app developed by co-founder Nikita Bier, along with Erik Hazzard, Kyle Zaragoza, and Nicolas Ducdodon in September 2017. tbh was acquired by Facebook Inc. (now Meta Platforms) on October 16, 2017, and nearly a year later in July 2018 was dissolved, owing to low usage.